Schedule Your Experience: Minnesota History Center

 Reduced program costs

 Any school in Minnesota with 50% or more of its students enrolled in the Federal Free and Reduced Lunch Program is eligible for a reduction in museum costs.
-Ask the scheduler about available discounts.
+To increase access for students and teachers, we offer numerous scholarships and subsidies to help offset the costs of field trips, bus transportation, education programs.

 Transportation and lodging support